lynnfaraday/aresmush.com/tutorials/config/fs3combat_skills.md

 - `strength_skill` (default = Brawn) - Used for augmenting melee weapon damage.

 {% tip %}
-Although they're named \"skills\", you can use attributes instead.
+Although they're named "skills", you can use attributes instead.
 Most of them are skill-based, but things like strength and recovery don't really have any _skill_ involved so they use raw attributes.
 Just be aware that if they're only rolling an attribute they've got fewer dice on average.
 {% endtip %}